Business Traveler Guide

 Hotels – Earning and Using Elite status – easiest to earn and best overall value

 For most business travelers, opening a couple of hotel credit cards will give you enough status to enjoy benefits at various hotel chains while maintaining flexibility to pick the best rates and locations.
 Most importantly, if you’re looking to obtain higher status (or just not looking to open a bunch of credit cards), Hilton is still the easiest to achieve for many people since you can qualify based on the number of stays rather than the number of nights.
-Also, IHG is also relatively easy to achieve since you can qualify on either points or nights (and points earned by spending money on their credit card count toward elite status), but the IHG program doesn’t offer as much in the way of elite perks as the others.
+Also, IHG is relatively easy to achieve since you can qualify on either points or nights (note that with IHG credit cards, reaching certain spending thresholds can automatically earn you elite status—the level depends on the card and how much you spend).
+Overall, the IHG program doesn’t offer as much in the way of elite perks as the others.

 Airlines – Earning and Using Elite status – easiest to earn and best overall value